All Episodes

 The idea that any administration is supposed to sit around and let people lie about it.

-Because he was criticizing the wall.
+He's above it because he was criticizing the law.

 And he is not supposed to be criticized.

-So Dingy Harry applauding the fact that in his mind, this trial, which was about perjury and obstruction of justice, not about the war in Iraq, it was not about anything the Libs think it was about.
+So Dingy Harry applauding the fact that in his mind, this trial, which was about perjury and obstruction of justice, not about the war in Iraq, it was not about anything the libs think it was about.

 Dingy Harry is now happy to convey the impression that the war in Iraq has been totally discredited with this verdict.